 - What Can I Send as Supplementary Materials?

 - Why Does the Common Application Ask Where my Parents Went to College?

 - How to Receive A Common App Fee Waiver

-For more help with the essay section of your Common Application, don’t miss one of our top posts, How to Write the Common Application Essays 2018-2019 (With Examples).
-You might also want to consider CollegeVine’s Essay Editing service, which provides personalized help for every step, from brainstorming to final draft.
+For more help with the essay section of your Common Application, don’t miss one of our top posts, How to Write the Common Application Essays 2019-2020 (With Examples).

 Curious about your chances of acceptance to your dream school?
 Our free chancing engine takes into account your GPA, test scores, extracurriculars, and other data to predict your odds of acceptance at over 500 colleges across the U.S. We’ll also let you know how you stack up against other applicants and how you can improve your profile.
 Sign up for your free CollegeVine account today to get started!